Laminate Flooring Cost

 Due to laminate flooring being constructed of a clear resin top layer, it is possible to offer a variety of surface finishes.
 These finishes come in three main options.

-Often used to either recreate the natural register of the wood or surface it is mimicking, the surface finish can be more than just aesthetic, it can also help to increase the durability of the laminate:
+Often used to recreate the natural register of the wood or surface it mimics, the surface finish can be more than just aesthetic.
+It can also help to increase the durability of the laminate.

 Embossed Laminate Cost